kubikub/QRcode_DataMatrix/README.md

 <body>
     <h1>QR CODE DATA MATRIX READER</h1>
     <h2>Description</h2>
-    <p>This project use OpenCV and internal or usb camera on Linux or Windows PC.</p>
+    <p>This project use OpenCV and <a href=https://github.com/zxing-cpp/zxing-cpp>Zxing-cpp library</a> and internal or usb camera on Linux or Windows PC.</p>
-    <p>When Datamatrix is detected a bouding box is created on the camera picture frame and a thread is writing informations in a CSV File.</p>
+    <p>When Datamatrix any compatible with Zxing-cpp QR Code is detected a bouding box is created on the camera picture frame and a thread is writing informations in a CSV File.</p>
     <h2>Installation</h2>
     <p>This project requires Python 3.11.
 After cloning the repository, install the necessary dependencies with the following command:</p>
     <pre><code>pip install -r requirements.txt</code></pre>